-I am a computer science and engineering undergraduate at the University of Michigan
+I am a recent computer science and engineering graduate from the University of Michigan, interested in computer science theory,

 low-level software, and computer architecture.
-I am focused on developing skills in the
+I am focused on developing skills in the intersection of those areas,

-intersection of those areas, particularly high-performance computing and system architecture.
+particularly high-performance computing and system architecture.

 Working with Professor Max New to provide office hours, responses to student questions on Piazza,